git-pull/tao-of-tmux/manuscript/04-server.md

 You don't notice it, but when you use tmux normally, a server is launched and being connected via a client.

-tmux is so streamlined the book could continue to explain usage and not even mention servers.
-But I'd rather you have a solid understanding that while tmux feels like magic, it's utilitarian first and foremost.
+tmux is so streamlined, the book could continue to explain usage and not even mention servers.
+But, I'd rather you have a solid understanding that while, tmux feels like magic, it's utilitarian.
 One cannot deny it's exquisitely executed from a user experience standpoint.

 How is it utilitarian?
-We'll go into it more in future chapters where we dive into [Formats](#formats), [Targets](#targets) and tools such as [libtmux](https://github.com/tony/libtmux) that I made which utilize these features.
+We'll go into it more in future chapters, where we dive into [Formats](#formats), [Targets](#targets), and tools such as [libtmux](https://github.com/tony/libtmux) that I made, which utilize these features.

-It surprises some because servers often beget a setup process.
-But servers being involved doesn't necessarily entail hours of configuration on each machine you run on.
+It surprises some, because servers often beget a setup process.
+But servers being involved doesn't entail hours of configuration on each machine you run on.
 There's no setup.

 When people think server, they think pain.
 It invokes an image of digging around `/etc/` for configuration files and flipping settings on and off just to